 All students will submit four mini-papers.
 The first mini-paper is required of all students in Week 3.
-Feedback will be given on the mini-papers in Week 4.
-After this date (eg, starting week 5) students may choose the weeks in which they prefer to write a mini paper.
+Feedback will be given on the first mini-papers in Week 4.
+After this date (eg, starting week 5) students may choose the weeks in which they prefer to write a mini paper or write a reading response.
 To help you keep pace with your work, I require that at least one additional mini paper be submitted by Week 7.
 You choose the weeks that you want to write and of course you can write more than two before Week 7.
-After Week 7, you will have 5 more opportunities to write the remaining two mini-papers.
+After Week 7, you will have 6 more opportunities to write the remaining two mini-papers.
 In the weeks you do not write a mini paper, you will write a reading response (see below).

-Mini-papers must be submitted in hard copy at the beginning of class.
+Mini-papers must be submitted in hard copy at the beginning of class (1:50pm) or before class.
 Late mini-papers will not be accepted.
 Guidelines for mini-papers and how they are evaluated are detailed in the Mini Paper handout and can be found on the course D2L site.